byunbeee/BayesianHorseshoe/README.md

 ## Notebook Demonstration
 A detailed Jupyter Notebook (horseshoe_example.ipynb) is provided in the examples/ directory.
 This notebook walks through the full process—from data simulation to inference and diagnostics—with interactive visualizations.

+## Acknowledgements

+This project leverages advanced Bayesian techniques and the PyMC3 framework.

+Code suggestions and project structure recommendations were provided with the assistance of ChatGPT.